rpecuch/employee-database/README.md

   ## Description

-The purpose of this project was to combine the principals of MySQL and Express to create an application that allows non-developers to easily view and interact with a database.
+The purpose of this project was to combine the principals of MySQL and Node.js to create an application that allows non-developers to easily view and interact with a database.
 This command-line application allows business owners to view and manage company departments, roles, and employees.
+During the development process, I became comfortable utilizing MySQL syntax and incorporating it into a JavaScript application.

 What did you learn?